Universal Bounds for Fractional Laplacian on a Bounded Open Domain in $\mathbb{R}^{n}$: Introduction

 for $\Omega\subset\mathbb{R}^{n}$, in 1993.
 For more references on the solution of this conjecture, we refer the reader to \cite{AB2,AB3,HP,Mar,Sun,SCY}.

-In the case of $l = 2$, problem \eqref{poly-Laplace-problem} is also called the clamped plate problem of bi-harmonic operator.
+In the case of $l = 2$, problem \eqref{poly-Laplace-problem} is also called a clamped plate problem of bi-harmonic operator.
 There are similar inequalities as to \eqref{ppw-ineq}, \eqref{hp-ineq} and \eqref{y1-ineq}, which were studied in \cite{Ash2,CQ,CY2,Hook1,Hook2,HY,WX}, respectively.
 For any positive integer $l$, more results can be found in \cite{CQ,Hook1,WC}.
-In this case, there is also an analogue of Yang type inequality for the poly-Laplacian operator
+For this case, there is also an analogue of Yang type inequality for the poly-Laplacian operator

 which was obtained by Cheng et al. in \cite{CIM2} in 2009.
 In 1998, Ashbaugh \cite{Ash2} announced two interesting inequalities without proofs as follows: and

 The proofs of \eqref{1.4}) and \eqref{1.5}) were given by Cheng et al. in \cite{CIM2} in 2009.
 In fact, they considered more general case and proved